 To my surprise, no one appears in these two groups simultaneously.

 To have an idea about what drives the participants to like someone’s comment, one should read them!
-Below are a few screenshots of the top 3 ranked comments: center SirWinnipegge complains about new prices in the local dispensary.
+Below are a few screenshots of the top 3 ranked comments: SirWinnipegge complains about new prices in the local dispensary.
 Has he been buying weed on the black market for lower prices?
 If so, are the other cannabis users having the same experience?
-Then is legalizing marihuana an effective strategy to uproot black market cannabis trade? center On the other hand, AgentChimendez celebrates the date: 10/17/2018 as the new milestone in Canadian history.
-He points out to the 20th of April, the World Cannabis Day, mostly referred to as 420. center Lastly, captain_deadfoot’s comment was liked because he reacted to someone else outside of Canada.
+Then is legalizing marihuana an effective strategy to uproot black market cannabis trade?
+On the other hand, AgentChimendez celebrates the date: 10/17/2018 as the new milestone in Canadian history.
+He points out to the 20th of April, the World Cannabis Day, mostly referred to as 420.
+Lastly, captain_deadfoot’s comment was liked because he reacted to someone else outside of Canada.
 He emphasizes how friendly Canadian black market prices are in contrast to other countries.
 Again, it seems like the black market has already been supplying cannabis for a friendly price.
 Should the government introduce price ceiling to effectively compete with the black market?

 #Least Popular Comments